During the plethora of free webinars and events happening right now, how can you help your virtual event stand out from the crowd?

 The more engaging and valuable your event is, the stickier your event’s impact will be, and the closer you’ll be to achieving those goals.

 We’re sharing specific tips for using a community to create an engaging virtual event experience.

-By the way, if you’re considering moving your event virtual, we’re offering organizations a free event community to help engage your audience before, during, and after your virtual event, from May through December of 2020.
+By the way, if you’re considering moving your event virtual, consider building an event community to help engage your audience before, during, and after your virtual event.

 Host your event on a virtual conferencing tool and then invite attendees to join each other in a community where they can network, exchange ideas, and support each other professionally.